caoliveira88/Typescript_Angular/README.md

-# Typescript for Angular
+# Typescript for Angular 🚀

-## Santander Bootcamp 2023 - Fullstack Java+Angular - DIO 🚀

-In this bootcamp module, I developed my knowledge of Typescript
+## In this repository, I developed my knowledge of Typescript

 ## Content